aenany/google-hangouts-chat-linux/README.md

 ## Features

-* Ability to toggle "Dark Mode", which inverts the colors in the application for easy reading at night.
+* Ability to toggle "Dark Mode", which inverts the colors in the application for easy reading at night
-* Persistent login sessions.
+* Persistent login sessions
-* User configurations to remember the sizing and position of the application window upon restart (wip)
+* Remember size and position of the application window upon restart (wip)
-* Remember preference for Dark Mode.
+* Remember preference for Dark Mode (wip)
 * Support for major Linux distributions (wip)

 ## Getting Started